Sta523-Fa18/hw1/README.md

 The problem statement is as follows:

 > "Write a program that given a list of numbers as input, prints each number on their own line.
-But for multiples of three print "Fizz" instead of the number and for the multiples of five print "Buzz".
-For numbers which are multiples of both three and five print "FizzBuzz"."
+But for multiples of three prints "Fizz" instead of the number and for the multiples of five prints "Buzz".
+For numbers which are multiples of both three and five prints "FizzBuzz"."

 <br/>